nicsoftware/suggesto-widget/packages/vue/README.md

 - **Lazy Loading**: Widget script loads only when component is mounted
 - **Automatic Cleanup**: Removes widget on unmount to prevent memory leaks
+- **Event Queue System**: Events are properly queued and processed after widget loads (v1.0.1+)
 - **Reactive State**: Loading and error states are reactive Vue refs
 - **Minimal Bundle Size**: Core functionality is loaded from CDN

 ## Troubleshooting

+### Events not firing

+**Fixed in v1.0.1**: Events are now properly queued and will fire correctly after widget loads.

+If you're still having issues:
+1. Ensure you're using v1.0.1 or later
+2. Check that event handlers are registered in `onMounted()` or component setup
+3. Verify console for event logs (ready, feedbackSubmitted, error)

+### Widget not loading

+1. Verify your `boardId` is correct
+2. Check browser console for errors
+3. Ensure your domain is whitelisted in Suggesto dashboard
+4. Check network tab for failed requests to `https://suggesto.io/widget/...`

 ### Widget not loading in SSR